 Idle USD balances on the exchange can earn interest.
 Rate details live in-account.

-Kalshi’s Popular Shutdown Market: How Long Will the Government Shutdown Last?
+Kalshi’s Popular Shutdown Market: How Long Did the 2025 Government Shutdown Last?

 Here’s how the board is built.
 The Kalshi government shutdown market lists duration buckets.
 You buy Yes/No event contracts; contract prices trade between 1¢ and 99¢; price ≈ probability, and settlement is $1 if the statement is true when the shutdown ends.
-A 48¢ price on "more than 40 days" reads like 48% odds through Nov 10 at 10:00 a.m.
+For instance, a 48¢ price on "more than 40 days" reads like 48% odds through Nov 10 at 10:00 a.m.
 ET per the rules.

 So, why care about duration?
 Stakes.
 A longer pause delays the White House economic data, the Senate, and the markets used to set policy.
 It also reshuffles agency operations across the federal government and can affect inflation reports and payroll timing.
 Put plainly, the date the shutdown ends can influence both money and schedules in the real world, so some investors use these prediction markets as a hedge.

-Liquidity matters, and this board has it: trading volume is $17,695,419 today.
+Liquidity matters, and this board has it: trading volume was around $17,695,419 by 2025.
 More flow means tighter spreads, better fills, and cleaner signals.
 When trader expectations shift on CR votes or leadership signals, you see it in the tape.

 There’s a social layer too, since Kalshi market pages include public comments near the bottom.
 Sentiment there often spikes around headlines, and you’ll sometimes see the comment stream move almost in step with price when news breaks.